Living On Campus

 Lit candles, incense and items that produce hot wax or an open/burning flame are not allowed in the residence halls.
 This includes candle warmers.
-Exceptions to this can only be made by the Dean of Students.
+Exceptions to this can only be made by the Coordinator of Housing.

-In the event a student wants to file a complaint they can do it by filing a report using the Report a Concern form or by contacting the Dean of Students.
+In the event a student wants to file a complaint they can do it by filing a report using the Report a Concern form or by contacting the Dean of Students Office.

 Verbal & Written Warnings: Should a minor infraction occur and should the resident assistant feel an official written warning is justified, a letter from the Dean of Students explaining the infraction and the resulting sanction will be sent to the resident(s) involved.
 Alcohol and drug violations are not considered minor infractions.